Skip to Content Top

 How Do Roof Rats Get Into A House?

-Due to their small size, roof rats can enter a house through all sorts of holes, as long as the hole is larger than a nickel.
+Due to their small size, roof rats can enter a house through all sorts of holes.
 Consequently, rodents enter homes and garden sheds through attic holes, doggie doors, air vents, and more.
 Be particularly aware of holes that electrical wire runs through, as these are another common area for rats to enter.

 In addition to entering through a pre-existing hole, roof rats will also create their own openings.
 They often chew through drywall to enter bathrooms and kitchens, chew through plastic containers, and chew through base sink cabinets.
 They gnaw through plastic, wood, and aluminum siding.
 They can bite through most anything else that stands in their way as well, or they will simply find pipes and follow them through the attic to wherever their destination is.
 Even roof vents have sometimes been used as entry points for roof rats.